-We explore and share insights into the world’s best Museums, Art Galleries, and Historical sites around the globe as Virtual Tours.
+We explore and share insights into the world’s best Museums, Art Galleries, and Historical sites worldwide as Virtual Tours.

-We deliver on our purpose and engage through a variety of publishing platforms, including websites and social media.
+We deliver on our purpose and engage through various publishing platforms, including websites and social media.

 The “Joy of Museums” or “JOM” publishing platforms explore and share insights on Art, Artifacts, and History via Virtual Tours.

-There are over 60,000 museums and historic sites around the world, and we aim to share the very best of these.
+There are over 60,000 museums and historic sites worldwide, and we aim to share the very best of these.

 JOM Foundation Pty Ltd is the owner of the various “Joy of Museums” publishing platforms.